 Spomo is a mouth organ with a harmonica-style mouthpiece.
 Each of the blow holes in the mouthpiece leads to a plastic flex-pipe, which in turn leads to a stopped pipe tuned to the appropriate note.
 Two versions of the instrument are shown here, one with twelve pipes tuned diatonically and one with thirty-one tuned chromatically.
 The smaller one uses cheap plastic slide whistles tuned by gluing the stopper in place for the intended note.
-The larger one uses mouthpieces taken from Flutophones, which are inexpensive plastic recorder-style instruments made by the Trophy company, attached to stopped pipes of varying lengths.
+The larger one uses handmade mouthpieces modeled after tenor recorder mouthpieces through most of the range, complemented by store-bought plastic mouthpieces on the higher notes.
+These mouthpieces are attached to stopped pipes of varying lengths.

 In the recording, the 31-note spomo-lo (the larger version of the instrument) is accompanied by guitar.